merative/acd-containers/src/pages/configeditor/download_docker.md

 The first prompt is going to ask for your name and email to identify any configuration items you create and what you have access to.
 Note that there is no actual authentication configured unless you added it to the HTTP server above (with the OIDC module).

-After you are in, initially there are no default cartridges.
-You can install the base Clinical Insights cartridge via an import and extend that cartridge or create your own new cartridge.
+After you are in, you are at the main ACD Configuration Editor catalog page.
+Initially, there are no default cartridges.
+You can install the base [Clinical Insights](https://github.com/merative/acd-cartridges) cartridge via an import and extend that cartridge or create your own new cartridge.
 In the upper right corner of the page, click the mortar board tutorial link to see Introductory videos and click the "?" icon to view the Getting Started Guide.

 Periodically, refer to this page for updates to the Configuration Editor packages and see below for update instructions.